-Tennis Premier League announces TPL Race to Gold Masters Tournaments 2025 - www.lokmattimes.com
+Tennis Premier League announces TPL race to Gold Masters Tournaments 2025 - www.lokmattimes.com

 The TPL Race to Gold Masters provides a unique platform for emerging tennis players, giving them the opportunity to showcase their skills and earn recognition at the national level using TPL's unique and exciting 25-point format.

-The winners get a chance to interact with Indian tennis legends Leander Paes and Rohan Bopanna and play with some of the top players in TPL Season 7, such as Luciano Darderi, Arthur Rinderknech, Corentin Moutet, Alexandre Muller and Shrivalli Bhamidipaty.

-Speaking about the initiative, Kunal Thakkur, Co-Founder of the Tennis Premier League, said, as quoted by the TPL press release, "The Race to Gold Masters is one of our proudest initiatives because it directly connects grassroots tennis with the professional circuit and gives these youngsters national exposure and appreciation.
+Speaking about the initiative, Kunal Thakkur, Co-Founder of the Tennis Premier League, said, "The Race to Gold Masters is one of our proudest initiatives because it directly connects grassroots tennis with the professional circuit and gives these youngsters national exposure and appreciation.
 The response from young players on the TPL App has been overwhelming, and this tournament gives them a pathway to be recognised."

 Co-Founder Mrunal Jain added, "Our goal has always been to make tennis more accessible and aspirational across India.
 The TPL Masters strengthens that vision by giving talented players from every corner of the country the opportunity to compete, grow, and be celebrated in front of professional tennis players live on TV."